-Each client is provided a furnished bachelorette unit with kitchenette and private bathroom, and shared common living, dining, kitchen, and laundry facilities.
-THP is staffed 24 hours, seven days per week and the six-person staff team provide residents with goal-focused service planning, intensive case management, assistance with activities of daily living, and advocacy support.
-The focus is on improved health outcomes, finding permanent housing, and connection to needed care and supports.
-Fife House partners closely with the Positive Service Coordination, a program through LOFT McEwan, who provide additional case management during residents’ stay and which continues when they move out into independent living arrangements in the community.
+Each client is provided a furnished bachelor unit with a kitchenette and private bathroom, and shared common living, dining, kitchen, and laundry facilities.
+Clients have access to Fife House support staff of an 24/7 basis.
+The staff team provide clients with goal-focused service planning, intensive case management, assistance with activities of daily living, and advocacy support.
+The focus is on improved health outcomes, finding permanent housing, and connection to care and supports.
+Fife House partners closely with Positive Service Coordination, a program through LOFT McEwan, which provides additional case management during clients’ stay, which continues even when they move out into independent living arrangements in the community.

 A 20-unit residential location aimed at supporting individuals exiting or being diverted from the shelter system.

 The Huntley Transitional Housing Program (THP) is one of Fife House’s newest residence to officially opened to clients in August 2019.
 It is an innovative partnership with City of Toronto Shelter Support and Housing Administration, Habitat Services.
 This partnership delivers a transformative model of housing support, clinical care and intensive case management for clients.
 The program focuses on recovery, rehabilitation, pathways to long-term housing and supports in the community.